tylermercer/personal-website/src/content/posts/software/minified-guid.md

 for that answer has [another answer](https://stackoverflow.com/a/7061193) with the code I was looking for, and that answer cited [this GitHub Gist](https://gist.github.com/982883).
-It had to laugh when I saw that it wasn't minified---it was golfed.
+It had to laugh when I saw that it wasn’t minified---it was golfed.
 "Clever minifier" indeed---a clever _human_ minifier.

-[^unsafe-random]: I recognize that this isn't a "proper" GUID because it relies on `Math.random()`.
+[^unsafe-random]: I recognize that this isn’t a "proper" GUID because it relies on `Math.random()`.
 As [Stack Overflow user broofa puts it](https://stackoverflow.com/a/2117523), "solutions based on `Math.random()` do not provide good uniqueness guarantees."
-But the website in question didn't need very good uniqueness guarantees for what it was doing.
+But the website in question didn’t need very good uniqueness guarantees for what it was doing.